SolidLabResearch/miravi-a-linked-data-viewer/README.md

-  "logoLocation": "Image location of the logo shown at the top of the app (relative to public folder.).", "logoRedirectURL": "The URL the Web application redirects to when a user clicks on the logo.", "defaultIDP": "The default value used for IDP when logging in, this IDP can be manually changed in the Web app as well. ", "queryFolder": "The base location of the queries, all query locations will start from this folder (relative to public folder).", "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queryGroups" : [
+  "logoLocation": "Image location of the logo shown at the top of the app (relative to public folder.).", "logoRedirectURL": "The URL the Web application redirects to when a user clicks on the logo.", "defaultIDP": "The default value used for IDP when logging in, this IDP can be manually changed in the Web app as well. ", "queryFolder": "The base location of the SPARQL queries, all query locations will start from this folder (relative to public folder).", "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queryGroups" : [
     {